dhasumi/dhasumi/README.md

 # Profile

-I am a +6 year experienced industrial researcher in CS, Computer Networks, Machine Learning and Cybersecurity.
-I'm working for NEC Corporation as Security Researcher/Engineer.
-I also manage a collaborative research with a national research institute, and universities to improve information security.
+I am a +6 year experienced industrial researcher and software engineer in CS, Computer Networks, Machine Learning (ML), and Cybersecurity.
+I'm working for NEC Corporation as Security Researcher/Engineer to develop a new security solution using ML techniques.
+I also manage collaborative research with a national research institute, and universities to develop new information security technologies.

-I have a substantial experience in analyzing log-data to detect anomaly, and build a model using machine-learning techniques for its automation.
-I have focused on usability for end-users when I designs an algorithm and system architectures.
+I have substantial experience analyzing data to detect outliers, building an ML model, designing system architecture for automation.
+I have focused on usability for end-users when I design an algorithm and system architectures.

-Please see <https://github.com/dhasumi/cv> to see my publications.
+Please visit <https://github.com/dhasumi/cv> to see my publications.

 ## Research Interest

+- Information Security and Privacy
 - Machine Learning
-- Information Security and Privacy
 - Cybersecurity
 - Computer Networks
 - Mobile Communications, and its application